tessprime/tessprime.github.io/content/posts/eclairs.md

     return False
 ```
 Since we know the original $x_i$ points, we can compute the cube of that (not modulo $n$) and subtract the modulo'd version.
 We know that this should
-be zero mod n, so we the number we get is a multiple of $n$.
+be zero mod n, so we know the number we get is a multiple of $n$.
 We can thus do this several times and compute the gcd of them all.
 This should
 give us with high probability the number $n$ (or at least, $n$ multiplied by a small prime).

 Next, we just need to determine $a$, and $b$.
 Now, we know that each point on the curve satisifies